apollo-xwb/ST10224391-PROG6221-POE-Part-2/README.md

+//REFERENCES
+//- Troelsen, A.and Japikse, P. 2021.
+Pro C# 9 with .NET 5: Foundational Principles and Practices in Programming.
+10th ed.
+Apress.
+//- Proud, Nick.
+2021.
+"Beginner's Guide to Exception Handling in C#."
+YouTube video, 26:12.Posted by Nick Proud.
+January 21, 2021. https://www.youtube.com/watch?v=T_kOi6J0040.
+//- C# 9 and .NET 5 – Modern Cross-Platform Development: Build intelligent apps, websites, and services with ASP.NET Core 5, Blazor, Entity Framework Core, and ML.NET using Visual Studio Code" by Mark J. Price.
+//- C# 9.0 in a Nutshell: The Definitive Reference" by Joseph Albahari and Eric Johannsen.
+//- Programming C# 8.0: Build Cloud, Web, and Desktop Applications" by Ian Griffiths.
+//- C# 9.0 Pocket Reference: Instant Help for C# 9.0 Programmers" by Joseph Albahari.

 #1 Recipe App

 The Recipe App is an application that is console-based.
 This app allows users to able to manage their recipes with ease.